RIAPS/riaps-integration/scripts/bbb/readme.md

 	$ fab -f fabfile_bbb.py bbb_install_update

 	Note:  Fabric must be installed on the VM (sudo pip install fabric).
 This is a python2 script.
+	This fabric file should be configured to work with your particular VM.
+This example is connection to a specific VM addressable only by the testing VM.

+	  `env.hosts = ['192.168.1.102']`